jun-eau/Slipstream/README.md

 Rocket League will launch.
 A `config.json` storing your game path and session token is created in the launcher's folder, so you won't need to repeat this setup.

 ## Adding to Steam

+While Slipstream can be run on its own, adding it to a launcher like Steam unlocks features like the Steam Overlay (for performance monitoring, web browser) and SteamInput (for advanced controller configuration).

 1. In Steam: **Add a Game** -> **Add a Non-Steam Game...**
 2.  **Browse...** to your `Slipstream.exe` (Windows) or `Slipstream` (Linux native) and select it.